 Defend Your Rights in Any Las Vegas Casino

 If you were an innocent bystander or do not know what you did wrong, and a casino security guard kicked you out anyway, you may have the right to obtain compensation.
 Security guards cannot cite a patron for trespassing if he or she did not refuse to leave or was not asked to leave.
-For more information about casino rules and regulation in Las Vegas, contact De Castroverde Law Group.
+For more information about casino rules and regulations in Las Vegas, contact De Castroverde Law Group.

 Our Las Vegas casino arrest defense lawyers have vast experience handling casino violation cases and can help you get a trespassing charge dropped if you were convicted wrongfully.
 Card counting is not illegal, but it can have serious consequences.
 Know your rights before you take to the card tables and lose more than just a game.